Marvisak/altv-python-module/docs/articles/vectors.md

 Vectors have much more functions which you can find in API reference, this should be just a quick explanation of how do they work

-Next we are going to learn about BaseObjects
+Next we are going to learn about vehicles